DeltaCanineCaleb/DeltaCanine-Studios/README.md

 # DeltaCanine Studios
 All the source code stuff for the DeltaCanine Studios website!

-Bowie, Caleb, and FCD images drawn by DeltaCanineCaleb Lukas image drawn by StaticFrosto (Discord)
+Bowie, Caleb, and FCD images drawn by @DeltaCanineCaleb

+Lukas image drawn by StaticFrosto on Discord